Mou141/certificate_filler/README.md

 # certificate_filler
-Blazor Progressive Web App (PWA) for populating PDF certificates with names.
+Blazor Progressive Web App (PWA) for populating PDF certificates with names and other data.